Lisa Perrotti-Brown - 29/09/2017

-Jim’s passion for wine was born of a trip to Burgundy in the mid-1970s when he was a student studying Law at UC Santa Barbara.
-During subsequent visits his enthusiasm for Pinot Noir and Chardonnay grew and he became convinced that the Californian hills were capable of something special with these two noble varieties.
+Jim’s passion for wine was born from a trip to Burgundy in the mid-1970s when he studied Law at UC Santa Barbara.
+During subsequent visits, his enthusiasm for Pinot Noir and Chardonnay grew, and he became convinced that the Californian hills were capable of something special with these two noble varieties.

-Au Bon Climat translates as “a well-exposed vineyard” a name suiting the coastal position of the vineyards, with its benevolent Pacific fog and cooling breeze.
-Making the most of these conditions ABC buy clones from Burgundy.
-This contributes to creating wines which emulate the restraint and finesse of Europe but with a magic touch of New World flair.
+Au Bon Climat translates as “a well-exposed vineyard”, a name that suits the vineyards’ coastal position, with its benevolent Pacific fog and cooling breeze.
+Making the most of these conditions, ABC buy clones from Burgundy.
+This contributes to creating wines that emulate Europe’s restraint and finesse but with a magic touch of New World flair.

-The vineyards ABC source their grapes from reads as a ‘who’s who’ of Central Coast vineyards.
-Bien Nacido and Jim’s own “Le Bon Climat” are the biggest contributors.
-The influence of the Pacific can be felt standing in the canyon of Bien Nacido where the warm days and cool nights characterise this superb terroir.
-Le Bon Climat in contrast consists of mainly hilltop vineyards.
-Jim acquired 40ha here in 1998 and has applied his typically rigorous approach to get the best from the plot.
+The vineyards ABC source their grapes from read as a ‘who’s who’ of Central Coast vineyards.
+Bien Nacido and Jim’s “Le Bon Climat” are the most significant contributors.
+The influence of the Pacific can be felt standing in the canyon of Bien Nacido, where the warm days and cool nights characterise this superb terroir.
+Le Bon Climat, in contrast, consists of mainly hilltop vineyards which were certified organic in 2003.

 Burgundy is Chardonnay's spiritual home and the best White Burgundies are dry, rich, honeyed wines with marvellous poise, elegance and balance.
 They are unquestionably the finest dry white wines in the world.
 Chardonnay plays a crucial role in the Champagne blend, providing structure and finesse, and is the sole grape in Blanc de Blancs.